Tayya-D/Cloud-Resume-Challenge/README.md

          - The issue was that all my files (including the index.html) were in a parent folder.
 So I deleted everything in the bucket and reuploaded the files as the are; the only folder I had was the /images folder --> this ended up fixing my "Access Denied" error and fully loaded my resume as expected.

 4) Create a custom DNS domain name via AWS Route53
+- This step will also us to set a custom URL for our website

 5) Create a visitor counter via JavaScript